 Applications due February 29.
 Applicants will be notified by early summer.

 Applications must include:

-Complete the AATCC Foundation scholarship application form to be considered for this and other AATCC Foundation scholarships.
+To access and complete the AATCC Foundation scholarship application form, click here.
+You may be eligible for this and other AATCC Foundation scholarships.

 The Woodruff Textile Manufacturing Scholarship is named for Percy W Woodruff Jr, who was a non-traditional university student.
 The oldest of five children, whose father achieved up to a 6th grade education, Percy worked many jobs in high school in order to pay his way to North Carolina State University.
 These jobs included stage managing for a Raleigh theater, textile manufacturing, and paper manufacturing.
 Despite the large number of jobs, the only way he could afford to complete his college education was through the GI Bill as a WWII veteran and income from his wife’s teaching career.
 After graduating from college with a degree in Textiles, he spent his career in the US textile industry, retiring from Burlington Industries.